The Power Of A Teenager’s Pen

 “I can’t be employed because of my lack of experience.
 Employers designed questions to make me feel inferior.
 How am I going to gain experience if no one will give me the chance?
 Don’t they realise I’m only one in a million?
 Is there anyone out there willing to help me/us?”
 Weekend Argus, January 12, 2002, page 4.

-Tanya’s desperate cry for help prompted Henry, the Founder of this Institute to do something about their predicament.
+Tanya’s desperate cry for help prompted Henry, the Founder this Institute, to do something about their predicament.
 The more he pondered on her call; the more he realized that she spoke for countless of unemployed youth.
 There and then, he committed to do something constructive about it.
 Rather than solving Tanya’s problem, Henry focused on the bigger picture; the masses of unemployed matriculants.

+Appropriately named the Emerging Leaders Institute, it functions as a platform to deliver quality, interactive courses.
 Since its inception, the institute has empowered graduates across the spectrum.
 See ‘Success Stories’ below.

 PROFESSIONALS AND HOUSEWIVES RESPONDED TO OUR ‘UNEMPLOYED MATRICULANTS’ ADVERT!